rust-lang/rust/0000-open-options.md

 ### Read cache hint

-Instead of requesting only the data neccesary for a single `read()` call from a storage device, an operating system may request more data than nessesary to have it already available for the next read call (e.g. the read-ahead cache).
+Instead of requesting only the data necessary for a single `read()` call from a storage device, an operating system may request more data than necessary to have it already available for the next read call (e.g. the read-ahead cache).
 If you read the file sequentially this is beneficial, for completely random access it can become a penalty.
 Operating systems generally have good heuristics, but you